Comparisons11 min read

 Is Robinhood or M1 Finance better for beginners in 2026?

-Depends entirely on what kind of beginner you are.
-If you want to learn how trading works — options, limit orders, reading charts — Robinhood makes that learning curve manageable.
+Depends on what kind of beginner you are.
+If you want to learn how trading works — options, limit orders, reading charts — Robinhood makes that manageable.
 If you just want to start investing without a steep learning curve, M1's automated Pie system is genuinely hard to mess up.
-Two very different definitions of "beginner-friendly."
+Two very different takes on "beginner-friendly."

 Does M1 Finance charge hidden fees?

-Not really, but there are a couple of gotchas worth knowing.
+Not hidden, but there are a couple of things worth knowing.
 M1 charges a $100 inactivity fee if your account sits dormant for 90 days with a balance below $20.
 There's also a $100 outbound transfer fee.
-Neither is outrageous, but they're the kind of thing that'll annoy you if you discover them the hard way.
+Neither is outrageous, but they're the kind of surprises that'll frustrate you if you discover them unexpectedly.

 Can I trade options on M1 Finance?

-No. As of 2026, M1 Finance doesn't offer options trading, and there's no indication that's changing anytime soon.
-If options are part of your strategy, you need to be on Robinhood or a platform like Tastytrade Tastytrade.
+No. As of 2026, M1 Finance doesn't offer options trading, and there's no sign that's changing anytime soon.
+If options are part of your game plan, you need Robinhood or a platform like Tastytrade.
+Tastytrade

 Is Robinhood safe to use in 2026?

-Yes — it's SIPC-insured, regulated by FINRA, and has significantly improved its security infrastructure since the 2021 breach.
+Yes — it's SIPC-insured, regulated by FINRA, and has upgraded its security infrastructure considerably since the 2021 breach.
 No brokerage is completely risk-free, but Robinhood is as legitimate as any other regulated U.S. broker at this point.
-The reputational baggage from the 2021 trading restrictions has largely faded, and the platform has matured a lot in the years since.
+The baggage from 2021's trading restrictions has mostly faded, and the platform has matured significantly.

 What exactly is an M1 Pie, and how is it different from a regular portfolio?

-A "Pie" is M1's term for a portfolio with a defined target percentage allocation for each holding.
-The key difference is automation: every deposit you make is automatically distributed according to those percentages, and M1 rebalances over time by directing new money toward underweighted holdings rather than selling anything off.
+A "Pie" is M1's term for a portfolio with defined target percentages for each holding.
+The key difference is automation: every deposit you make gets distributed according to those percentages, and M1 rebalances by directing new money toward underweighted holdings rather than selling anything off.
 No tax event, no manual work.
-It's a genuinely elegant system — one of the better pieces of product design in the retail investing space, if you ask me.
+It's a genuinely elegant system — some of the better product design in retail investing, honestly.

 Which platform is better for retirement investing?

 M1 Finance, by a reasonable margin.
-The automated contribution and rebalancing features are purpose-built for long-term accounts, and M1 Premium's 1% IRA match is actual free money that adds up fast over decades.
-Robinhood's IRAs work fine, but they're designed for people who want to actively manage their retirement funds — which, statistically speaking, is not a great idea for most people.
+The automated contribution and rebalancing features are built specifically for long-term accounts, and M1 Premium's 1% IRA match is actual free money that adds up fast over decades.
+Robinhood's IRAs work fine, but they're designed for people who want to actively manage their retirement funds — which, honestly, isn't what most people should be doing.